hieunguyen0297/cit24200dotnetcore5/ch05/README.md

 # NOTE:
-We split class PERSON into 2 files
+We split class PERSON into 2 files.

-We use "public partial class Person" in both file
+We use "public partial class Person" in both file.
-They may have many different attributes and methods but can only have 1 constructor
+They may have many different attributes and methods but can only have 1 constructor.

 # TO FORMAT a STRING
 WriteLine(format: